TIBCOSoftware/tci-flogo/samples/app-dev/rest-xml/readme.md

 ### Run the application

-For running the application, first you have to push the app and then scale up the app.
-Then after sometime you can see your app in running status.
+To run the application, push the app to TIBCO Cloud and then scale up to 1 instance.
+Once your app is scaled, you can see your app in running status.

 ![Sample Response](../import-screenshots/GetPetStatusScaling.png)